chef/chef-web-docs/content/ctl_chef_client.md

 the local machine.
-This allows the Chef Infra Client to be run against the chef-repo as if it were running against the Chef Infra Server. chef-zero was [originally a standalone tool](https://github.com/chef/chef-zero); it is enabled from within the Chef Infra Client by using the `--local-mode` option. chef-zero is useful for testing and validating the behavior of the Chef Infra Client, cookbooks, recipes, and run-lists before uploading that data to
+This allows the Chef Infra Client to be run against the chef-repo as if it were running against the Chef Infra Server. chef-zero was [originally a standalone tool](https://github.com/chef/chef-zero); it's enabled from within the Chef Infra Client by using the `--local-mode` option. chef-zero is useful for testing and validating the behavior of the Chef Infra Client, cookbooks, recipes, and run-lists before uploading that data to